tamu-edu-students/engr-102-lab-1/README.md

 Write a program named `follow_directions.py` that performs the following tasks for the function $$f(x)=((1-\cos⁡x))⁄x^2$$ evaluated close to $$x=0$$.
 Use values of $$x$$ ranging from 1.0 to 0.00000001 by moving the digit 1 over by one place from the previous value ($$x=1.0$$, $$x=0.1$$, $$x=0.01$$...).
 1. First, print a line of text stating the purpose of the program
-2. Next, print a line of text stating your guess for the final calculated value There are no wrong answers, just make a guess
+2. Next, print a line of text stating your guess for the final calculated value
+	- There are no wrong answers, just make a guess
-	Think about the answer then see if your guess was close
+	- Think about the answer then see if your guess was close
-3. Next, print out a sequence of 8 numbers, representing evaluating the function at 8 different values of x
+3. Next, print out a sequence of 8 numbers, representing evaluating the function at 8 different values of $$x$$
 4. Finally, print one blank line, followed by a statement of how good your guess is

 As an example, for the equation $$f(x)=\tan⁡(x)/x$$ evaluated close to $$x=0$$, your output would look like what’s shown below. **Make sure your code evaluates $$f(x)=((1-\cos⁡x))⁄x^2$$**.